shyamkarla/guide-intro-to-angular/tutorial/11-templating.md

 As mentioned before, it often helps to see the code in action.
 View the result by downloading the _Code check_ and opening the `index.html` file in your browser.
 You can also tweak the `$scope` values inside `index.html`.

 > Code check: [05-templating](https://github.com/Thinkful/guide-intro-to-angular/tree/master/clean/05-templating)

+View the result by downloading the _Code check_ and opening the `index.html` file in your browser.
+Play around with the `$scope` values inside `index.html` and refresh your page to see how everythign updates.